This site uses cookies

 CE1 Provide information to the Police and Crime Panel, as reasonably required to enable the panel to carry out its functions.

-CE3 To approve exceptional cases in the provision of police advice and assistance to international agencies because the full cost is £10,000 or more (including air flights, accommodation and salary costs of the police officer or member of staff); and/or it is a sensitive case involving travel to a politically sensitive country.
+£10,000 or more (including air flights, accommodation and salary costs of the police officer or member of staff); and/or it is a sensitive case involving travel to a politically sensitive country.

-CE6 To obtain legal or other expert advice and to appoint professionals whenever this is considered to be in the Commissioner’s best interests, including making arrangements and authorising people to initiate, defend, withdraw or settle any claims or legal proceedings on the Commissioner’s behalf, in consultation with the Commissioner’s Legal Advisor (and Commissioner’s CFO if there are significant financial implications).
+CE6 In the absence of the Commissioner, to obtain legal or other expert advice and to appoint professionals whenever this is considered to be in the Commissioner’s best interests, including

 CE7 To prepare the ‘Police and Crime Plan’, in consultation, for submission to the Commissioner.

-CE10 To consider and approve, in consultation with the Commissioner’s CFO, provision of indemnity and/or insurance to the Commissioner in accordance with paragraph 15(1) of the Police Reform and Social Responsibility Act 2011 and to deal with or make provision to deal with other matters arising from any proceedings relating to them.
+Commissioner’s Chief Financial Officer provision of indemnity and or insurance to the Commissioner in accordance with paragraph 15(1) of the Police Reform and Social Responsibility Act 2011 and to deal with or make provision to deal with other matters arising from any proceedings relating to them.

 CE11 To undertake the management of the staffing resource whether employed by the Commissioner, seconded or contracted, in line with agreed policies and procedures.